 - B.S., National University of Colombia at Medellin, 2005

-Miguel Cortina Ponton is a Visiting Instructor of Mechanical Engineering in the St. Mary’s University.
-He joined St. Mary’s in August 2017 as an Adjunct Professor.
+Miguel Cortina Ponton is an Instructor of Engineering in the St. Mary’s University.
+He joined St. Mary’s in August 2017 as an adjunct professor.

 Cortina received his B.S. in Mechanical Engineering from the National University of Colombia at Medellin in 2005.
 He obtained his M.S. in Mechanical Engineering from the University of Texas at San Antonio (UTSA) in 2012.
 He is working on his Ph.D. in Mechanical Engineering at UTSA.